zitadel/terraform-provider-zitadel/docs/resources/org_idp_apple.md

 ### Read-Only

 - `id` (String) The ID of this resource.
-- `private_key_hash` (String) A non-reversible hash of the write-only private_key, used to detect when it changes.
+- `private_key_hash` (String, Sensitive) A non-reversible hash of the write-only private_key, used to detect when it changes.
 It does not contain the key itself.

 ## Import